infrablocks/concourse.js/README.md

 const client = Client.instanceFor(url, username, password, teamName)
 ```

-Note, `teamName` only needs to be provided for a Concourse CI instance with a
+Note, `teamName` only needs to be provided for a Concourse CI deployment with a
 version less than `4.0.0`.

 The client does not yet have full coverage of all available API endpoints,
-(currently at 53% coverage) however that is the eventual goal.
+(currently at 44% coverage) however that is the eventual goal.
 The methods
 currently supported are detailed below.

 ### `Client` Methods